cs3157-borowski/recitations/recitation_2/makefile.md

 **`make all` and `make clean`:**

-Compiling a program is not the only thing your might want to write rules for.
+Compiling a program is not the only thing you might want to write rules for.
 Makefiles commonly provide instructions on a few other things besides compiling a program:

 - To delete all the object files and executables so that the directory is ‘clean’.
 We can create a rule with the target `clean`, then with a recipe to `rm` the object files and executables that we made.
 - An easy-to-read `all` target that is usually the first rule in the `Makefile`.
 This is helpful because the `make` command will build the first target in your `Makefile`, so setting the first target to `all` makes it easy to see what `make` will build.